 Open access is based on the principle that the readers do not have to pay for access to scientific information.
 However, this does not mean that making that informaton freely available does not involve making costs.
 Publishers often charge publication fees for publishing an article (or book), also called Article Processing Charges (APCs).

-If you, as an author, have to cover these costs depends on the conditons set by the journal in which you want to publish.
+If you, as an author, have to cover these costs depends on the conditions set by the journal in which you want to publish.

 In the UU Journal Browser you will find in what journals you, as a Utrecht University researcher, can publish for free or against a discount.